messagemedia/messages-python-sdk/README.md

 This should display the version of the PIP Dependency Manager installed if your installation was successful and the paths are properly defined.

 * Using the command line, navigate to the directory you wish to install to.
-* Run the command ```pip install messages-python-sdk```.
+* Run the command ```pip install messagemedia-messages-sdk```.
 This will install the SDK and all it's required dependencies.

 ## Example Usage